softwaredevelopersofcalgary/sdc-v3/README.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
 By participating, you are expected to uphold this code.
-Please report any unacceptable behavior to the project maintainers at [foresthpark@gmail.com].
+Please report any unacceptable behavior to the project maintainers at [simon.hlywa@gmail.com or kole.audu@gmail.com].

 ## Technologies